-To reduce the time taken for this purpose, it is recommended to use a shared mount for export and import; otherwise you will need to use a file transfer mechanism.
+To reduce the time taken for this purpose, it is recommended to use a shared mount for export and import; otherwise use a file transfer mechanism.
 The database export data pump and import data pump require the directory to be created.
-The section below assumes the default directory DATA_PUMP_DIR is being used for this process.
+The section below assumes the default directory B1_DATA_PUMP_DIR is being used for this process.